Fabrício Bento

-Fabrício Bento da Silva (born 1 May 1975), known as Fabrício Bento or just Fabrício, is a Brazilian professional football manager and former player who played as a central defender.
-He is the current manager of Avaí's under-17 team.
+Fabrício Bento da Silva (born 1 May 1975), known as Fabrício Bento or just Fabrício, is a Brazilian professional football coach and former player who played as a central defender.

 Playing career

 Born in São Paulo, Fabrício began his career with hometown side Portuguesa.
 In 2002, after loans at São José-SP, Avaí and Mogi Mirim, he moved abroad with Beitar Jerusalem in Israel.

 Fabrício returned to his home country in 2003, with Corinthians Alagoano, but returned to Israel in the following year after signing for Maccabi Ahi Nazareth.
 He then represented Anapolina for a short period before returning to Beitar Jerusalem.

 After a short period back at Anapolina, Fabrício subsequently played for Juventus-SP before joining Série A side Juventude in April 2006.
 Initially a starter, he lost his starting spot and moved to Avaí in June 2007.

 On 5 February 2009, Fabrício was presented at Catanduvense.
 He signed for Sendas in the following year, and retired in 2011 at the age of 35.